Energy And Work Done

 In the scenarios shown above, there is no work done as the movement of the object is perpendicular to the direction of the force.

-As mentioned earlier, in order for work to be done, a force must be applied to an object and the object must move in the same direction of the force.
+As mentioned earlier, in order for work to be done, a force must be applied to an object and the object must move in the same direction as the force.

-Therefore, the formula to determine the work done is as follow:
+Therefore, the formula to determine the work done is as follows:

 work done (J) = force (N) × distance (m)